Death of Maria Korp

 Maria Korp (born Maria Matilde; 14 January 1955 – 5 August 2005) was a Portuguese-born Australian woman reported missing for four days and later found, barely alive, in the boot of her car on 13 February 2005.
 She spent a short time in a coma before emerging into a state of post-coma unresponsiveness.
 She became the centre of a controversy in Australia during 2005.
 Depending upon their viewpoint, people have characterised the controversy as being about euthanasia or about human rights and protecting people with disabilities.

 On 26 July 2005 Victoria's Public Advocate, Julian Gardner, announced that the feeding tube to Korp would cease to be used for providing artificial nutrition and hydration, that palliative care would be implemented and that she was expected to die within 7 to 14 days.
 Korp died on 5 August 2005.
-Her husband's mistress, Tania Herman, pleaded guilty on 8 June 2005 to attempted murder, and was sentenced to 12 years' imprisonment; husband Joe Korp, also charged with her attempted murder, committed suicide on the day of her funeral.
+Her husband's mistress, Tania Herman, pleaded guilty on 8 June 2005 to attempted murder, and was sentenced to 12 years' imprisonment; husband Joe Korp, also charged with her attempted murder, died by suicide on the day of her funeral.

 Investigation

 The brother of Korp's husband, Gust Korp, had earlier reported his concerns about Korp's safety to police on 9 February 2005.
 Joe Korp stated he last saw his wife at their suburban Mickleham home at approximately 6:30 a.m. that day.
 Korp was later found unconscious, locked in the boot of her car near the Shrine of Remembrance in Dallas Brooks Drive, in Kings Domain, Melbourne on 13 February 2005.
 She was taken to nearby Alfred Hospital, and was found to have suffered oxygen starvation to the brain, head injuries and severe dehydration.
 She went into a medically induced coma, and was placed on life support.

 On 16 February 2005, police charged Joe Korp, 47, and his mistress Tania Herman, 38, with the attempted murder of Korp, conspiracy to murder, and intentionally causing serious injury.
 Both appeared the following day in Melbourne Magistrates' Court and were remanded in custody.
 On 28 April 2005, the Victorian Civil and Administrative Tribunal appointed Victoria's Public Advocate, Julian Gardner as Korp's legal guardian.

-Herman pleaded guilty on 8 June to the attempted murder of Korp (this charge was never upgraded to murder when Korp subsequently died) and was sentenced to 12 years' imprisonment with a non-parole period of nine years.
+Herman pleaded guilty on 8 June to the attempted murder of Korp (this charge was not upgraded to murder when Korp subsequently died) and was sentenced to 12 years' imprisonment with a non-parole period of nine years.
 Joe Korp pleaded not guilty on all charges and was later released on bail on 9 June, and committed to stand trial.
 A further charge of murder had been expected to be laid against him, and he had applied for bail modification so that he could visit his dying wife in hospital.
-Gardner, who had authority to determine access to Korp approved a visit supervised by his staff and police.
+Gardner, who had authority to determine access to Korp, approved a visit supervised by his staff and police.